it-committed/glip-notificator/Readme.md

 # Glip Notifier for TeamCity
-Simple and easy way to add TeamCity notifications to your [Glip](https://glip.com) WebHook integration.
+Simple and easy way to add build notifications from TeamCity to your [Glip](https://glip.com) WebHook integration.

-So, you should know that even this plugin build as a TeamCity Notificator, it has one "state" for all user.
+So, you should know, that even this plugin build following the TeamCity Notifier Template, it has only one "state" for all user.
-If you want to switch it off, use the button on tha Admin page, but it will turn it off for _all_ user, since there is only one WebHook room in your Glip.

-If you want to switch off any notification you can just make it template "empty".
+It basically means, that notification will be done only once per each "event", not per every TC user.

+Having said that, you should still remember to create an Notifier rule for this plugin to be able to work.
+Creation of the "root" rule is recommended.
+Creation more than one notification rule is not tested and not recommended.

+You can read more about plugin and Notifier configuration at the Wiki [page](https://github.com/it-committed/glip-notificator/wiki/Managing-plugin-settings).

 ## Installation
 Download the latest pre-build plugin (release) from [here](https://github.com/it-committed/glip-notificator/releases/)